-Your baby is about 6 1/3 inches long (160 millimeters) from crown to rump.
+Your baby is about 6 1/3 inches long from crown to rump.
 Another way to look at it is that your baby is around the size of a banana.

-Hair is already growing on your baby’s head and a fine, soft hair called lanugo is beginning to cover its body.
+Hair is already growing on your baby’s head and a fine, soft hair called lanugo is beginning to cover their body.

-Those of you who have watched birthing shows or witnessed a birth probably saw the thick, whitish substance that covers baby’s body in the womb.
-This coating is called vernix caseosa, and it’s also starting to form this week.
-Vernix is a protective layer that shields the skin from the amniotic fluid.
+If you’ve watched birthing shows or witnessed a birth, you probably saw the thick, whitish substance that covers a baby’s body in the womb.
+This coating is called vernix caseosa, and it’s starting to form this week.
+Vernix is a protective layer that shields your baby’s skin from the amniotic fluid.

 Your babies have grown to 6 inches long and about 9 ounces each.
 Take time to talk to them.
 They can hear you!

 You may also have your anatomical scan this week.
 This ultrasound will check in on your babies’ health.
-You can usually learn the sex of your babies at this time as well.
+You can also usually learn the sexes of your babies.

-You’re firmly in the middle of your second trimester and you should be feeling pretty good.
+You’re in the middle of your second trimester.
 Your appetite is likely back to normal, or it has increased.
 While nausea and fatigue may have disappeared during your second trimester, by week 20 of your pregnancy some symptoms you may experience or continue experiencing include:

 - body aches

 - stretch marks